zsimo/node-redis/lua/readme.md

-lua script allows atomic operation (like transactions)
+lua script allows atomic operation (like transactions) and a BLOCK operations (blocks other clients while executing)